gryp17/TekkenSaveScummer/README.md

 # TekkenSaveScummer

-An application for backing up and restoring tekken 7 online save files (also known as save scumming)
+An application for managing Tekken 7 online save files (also known as save scumming)

 ## Project setup